rjiang03/HCL-OT/README.md

 For any questions, please contact Ruijie Jiang (Ruijie.Jiang@tufts.edu)

 ## Acknowledgements
-This code is a modified version of the official HCL implementation by [Josh/HCL](https://github.com/joshr17/HCL).
-The only difference from the original code is a minor alteration in the hard negative sampling approach.
+This code is a modified version of the HCL implementation by [Josh/HCL](https://github.com/joshr17/HCL).
+The only difference from the their code is a minor alteration in the hard negative sampling approach, we change it from function "criterion" in their code to "OT_hard".
 To ensure a fair comparison, we have maintained all hyperparameters in Josh's implementation as they were in the original code.

 Part of this code is inspired by [leftthomas/SimCLR](https://github.com/leftthomas/SimCLR), by [Josh/HCL](https://github.com/joshr17/HCL), and by [fanyun-sun/InfoGraph](https://github.com/fanyun-sun/InfoGraph).